 Remember when I told you about my first experience traveling on a train after the lockdown?
-Well, now I want to share with you my first experience traveling by plane during the time of COVID-19.
-The night before our flight, I had feelings similar to when I was a child, a bit of excitement, and anxious about the journey.
+Well, now I want to share with you my first experience traveling by plane during COVID-19.
+The night before our flight, I had feelings similar to when I was a child, excitement, and anxiety about the journey.
 I was wondering how everything was going to be.
 I was curious to see how the different touchpoints adjusted, such as check-in and baggage drop-off, security control, boarding, etc. But above all, I was so much looking forward to flying again!

 I am going to detail the steps and changes I perceived during the process.

 Disinfection stations located throughout the terminal (hand wash and disinfectants) and mask requirements during all moments inside the airport.

 We did the check-in via mobile app, and immediately we received the security recommendations for our journey, especially the mask requirements and indications for the entire flight.

 The process has not changed.
 Social distancing is mandatory for passengers, but further than this, it was very smooth and fast.

 For security control, I was wondering how this would be.
 In this case, I would say it was also very fast, with many different lanes open to avoid bottlenecks and passengers getting close to each other and floor marks indicating the social distancing positions.
 On the other hand, the only new process that I perceived was showing your face to the security staff for a few seconds to validate that there are no hidden elements.

 We went to one of the open restaurants.
 Even though we had to queue, finding a place was comfortable.
 We saw how every time a table was available, the staff immediately disinfected the table, chairs, and elements around.